 Note the following when using key figures in a query:

-If you place a key figure in the Filter area of the query definition, the key figure is not a structural component.
+If you place a single key figure in the Filter directory of the query definition, the key figure is not a structural component.
 In this case, you can still use up to two characteristic structures in the rows or columns.